STUAAAAAAAAAART/badappleDiscordEmote/README.md

 issues:

 - not great as a standalone large emote when used without text in chat. some fizzy edges but it's mostly from using the diffusion setting in the gradient solver in photoshop
-- due to lots of rounding, this emote plays a bit quicker
+- ~~due to lots of rounding, this emote plays a bit quicker~~
+  - 99.99% fixed! total frametimes lost to rounding is added back every time the running subtotal can make 0.01s worth of frametime to the actively processed GIF frame (you can probably sing to this now!)
 - a few hold and slow sections feel stuttery, although addressing it requires fighting the 2000 frame limit again

 # Questons asked by peers